NicoloCiuccoli/Forecasting_WWTP/README.md

 ---

 ## Repository Contents
-- **`dataset/`**: Contains simulated and real-world datasets used for training and testing the predictive models.
 - **`code/`**: Jupyter Notebooks for implementing and evaluating the predictive models:
   - **`MLT_simulated_dataset_and_Fault.ipynb`**: Code for the Multitask Learning (MTL) neural network, including training and results on the simulated dataset.
   - **`LSTM_Simulated_Dataset.ipynb`**: Code for the Long Short-Term Memory (LSTM) network, including training and results on the simulated dataset.